silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/README.md

 produces predictions of mineral type of the input image.
 Program is designed to be MISRA C:2012 compliance and dynamic in contrast to size of input and hidden layers -> input sizes are computed from the shape of input data.
 Pre-trained values (weights, biases etc.) are located in one header file, to avoid file reading operations and for simplification reasons.
+Program is designed to be energy efficient.

 High level operation principle of the program is very straightforward.
 Each (necessary) layer of trained model is represented as function, and one such layer's return value is the input of the layer that follows.